mem48/LandOwnership/README.md

 </figure>

   <br />

 If you do want to check that the point and the polygon match, you can click on the polygon to get the INSPIRE ID, search for it on [the goverment website](https://search-property-information.service.gov.uk/search/search-by-inspire-id) and the property description should match the property address given for the point.
+I tested this for a few locations and it seems to work.
+Obviously once the less precise geocodes are added the correct polygon will be near the point rather than exactly under it.

 ## A few legal thoughts